5 Telltale Signs You're Giving Your Plant Too Much Water

 Finding that watering sweet spot is important, as overwatering and underwatering can lead to one unhappy plant pal.
 Here are five signs that you've gone too far in the watering department and should cut back.

 5 signs of overwatering.

 A plant's roots require a balance of water and oxygen to thrive, and when there's too much water, they essentially drown.
+(This is also known as root rot.)
 While every plant variety has its own way of expressing itself, these are the five most common signs of potential overwatering:

 1. The soil is always wet to the touch.

 If you haven't watered recently, feel the soil an inch or so beneath the surface.
 If it's still moist from your last watering session, it could be oversaturated with water.

 Make sure to invest in planters with drainage holes to prevent excess moisture from pooling in the soil.

 According to houseplant consultant Stu Wilson, aka Plantastic Mr. Fox, yellowing leaves are one of the main signs of overwatering.
 Ironically, leaves can yellow when they don't have enough water, too.

 Stick your fingers in the soil to check its moisture levels to figure out what the culprit is in your case.

 3. Soft, squishy stems.